 Are you staring at charts, feeling lost about whether your investments are actually performing well?
-You've bought some stocks, maybe a mutual fund or ETF, but now you're wondering, "Am I really making money?"
+You've bought some stocks, maybe a mutual fund or ETF, added a bit of crypto, perhaps a piece of real estate β and now you're wondering, "Am I really making money?"

 While investing is the first step, observing and understanding your results is what separates successful investors from those who just hope for the best.
 But you don't need a finance degree or expensive investment advice to manage that.